pwnxpl0it/idkmng/README.md

 placeholders have a generic format of `{{$keyword}}`

+Here is a table of default placeholders and their values:

 | Keyword/placeholder   | Value     | Example          |
 |--------------- | ---------------  | ---------------  |
 | PROJECTNAME   | Asks for project name |                   |